Who we are

 Jonathan P. Velotta, PhD, Assistant Professor and Principal Investigator

-Jon is an evolutionary biologist whose research merges physiological ecology and genomics.
-He is driven by a desire to understand how animals work, and the mechanisms by which they adapt to their environment.
-He loves vertebrates, and studies both mammals and fish.
+Jon is an evolutionary ecologist whose research merges physiological ecology, genomics, and population genetics.
+He is driven by a desire to understand how animals work and the mechanisms by which they adapt to their environment.
+He loves vertebrates and studies both fish and mammals.

-Peter joined as a masters student in Fall 2021, but has recently become a PhD student in the lab.
-He has an undergraduate background in physiology, and recently completed a canine behavior internship at Wolf Park.
+Peter joined as a masters student in Fall 2021 and became a PhD student in 2023.
+He has an undergraduate background in physiology, and did an internship on canine behavior at Wolf Park.
 He currently enjoys researching the genomics and physiology of deer mice in high altitude environments.
 After graduating from DU, Peter plans on pursuing a research-based career in wildlife ecology.
 When not on campus, you can find him biking, hiking, or skiing in the Colorado mountains.

 Undergraduate researchers